ServiceStack/ServiceStack.Redis/README.md

 }
 ```

-A more detailed list of the available API's used in the example can be seen in the C# interfaces below:
+A more detailed list of the available RedisClient API's used in the example can be seen in the C# interfaces below:

  - [IRedisClient](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/IRedisClient.cs)
  - [IRedisTypedClient<T>](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Redis/Generic/IRedisTypedClient.cs)